 In the configuration template, you can adjust embedded variable references for the existing variables.
+Please also check a bootstrap section: [pbx_bootstrap_uri].
 If you need other specific variables, please request their development from Sipwise.

 In order to change the provisioning base IP and port (default 1444), you have to access /etc/ngcp-config/config.yml and change the value host and port under the autoprov.server section.